NilsKr/JD08PatchManager/README.md

     https://github.com/NilsKr/JD08PatchManager

 As the licensing information mentions, this software comes WITHOUT ANY WARRANTY.
-In the unlikely case where the Roland JD-08 considers a file edited by this software to be corrupt and bricks itself, I cannot be held responsible.
+In the unlikely case where the Roland JD-08 or JX-08 considers a file edited by this software to be corrupt and bricks itself, I cannot be held responsible.

 On that positive note, have fun!
 Cheers,